CharlesTaylor7/acronymia/README.md

 The game will either run until one player reaches a score threshold or until the designated number of rounds passes.
 In the latter case, the highest score wins.

 In order to play, a host will need to install and run the game.
-Once the game is up and running, players can join through their web browser (whether or not room codes or passwords will be used is to be determined.)
+Once the game is up and running, players can join through their web browser.

 Potential features include choosing themes for the game, which could change prompts given and icons players can choose to represent themselves while playing, as well as acronym length and round limit modifiers.